dharmik529/AlgoLab/Lab4/README.md

 **Runtime complexities are:**
 1. Insert: When inserting an item, the worst-case runtime occurs when the item needs to be moved to the root of the heap (due to higher priority) or all the way down to the last level.
 This results in a time complexity of O(log N), where N is the number of elements in the priority queue.
-2. In the worst case, when you delete an item, you need to perform the heapify operation to maintain the heap property.
+2. Delete: In the worst case, when you delete an item, you need to perform the heapify operation to maintain the heap property.
 This operation also has a time complexity of O(log N) as it involves moving elements within the heap.
-3. In the worst case, you might need to move an element up to the root or all the way down to the last level, which is also O(log N).
+3. Change: In the worst case, you might need to move an element up to the root or all the way down to the last level, which is also O(log N).

 These time complexities assume a balanced heap, and in practice, heaps provide efficient operations for priority queues.
 However, it's important to note that these are worst-case complexities, and the average-case performance might be better, depending on the distribution of priorities and items.